tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/API 文档/机器组管理/修改机器组_intl_en.md

 ## Feature Description

-This API is used to modify a server group.
+This API is used to modify a machine group.

 ## Request